Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Additional Numerical Results for Games in Section

 \section{Additional Numerical Results for Games in Section~\ref{sec:numerics}}

 This section presents additional numerical results that further demonstrate the advantage of the NTM architecture.
 For each of the three game models, we provide: (i) training loss curves of NTM-DBSDE and Deep BSDE, (ii) a table reporting the maximum relative error (MRE) of the value functions across all players, and (iii) equilibrium state and strategy trajectories produced by (NTM-)DBSDE.
 Unless otherwise specified, all experiments use the same architectures and hyperparameters as in Section~\ref{sec:numerics}.
+In this section, the reported RMSE values correspond to single evaluation runs (rather than averages over multiple runs), each computed using \(N_{\mathrm{test}}=5000\) paths.
+Nevertheless, as demonstrated in Section~\ref{sec:numerics}, the variability across evaluation runs is small.

 \textbf{Training loss.} The training loss of the neural network associated with player \(i\) is defined in equation~\eqref{eqn:DBSDE_loss}.
 This loss represents the mismatch of the terminal condition in the backward SDE~\eqref{eqn:DBSDE_BSDE}.
 As training progresses, the loss should approach zero if the neural network converges.